Things to Do in Haifa in October

 Best Activities in October

-Mount Carmel National Park Hiking Circuits
+Carmel National Park Hiking Trails

-Haifa Port and Maritime History Tours
+Haifa Port and Maritime Museum District

 October Events & Festivals